elan-ev/opencast-studio/README.md

 # Always respond with 200 to OPTIONS requests as browsers do not accept
 # non-200 responses to CORS preflight requests.
 if ($request_method = OPTIONS) {
-    # NOTE: on older nginx versions, these two `add_header` lines cause errors.
+    # On newer nginx versions, you can optionally send an
-    # The quick'n'dirty fix is to remove those two lines: it still works.
+    # Access-Control-Max-Age header to reduce the number of requests a browser
-    add_header 'Access-Control-Max-Age' 1728000;
+    # will send.
-    add_header 'Content-Length' 0;
+    #add_header 'Access-Control-Max-Age' 1728000;
     return 200;
 }
 ```